6c37/cross/README.md

 # Cross

-This repo contains some CRUX related files and utils.
+This repository contains CRUX related files and utils.

 The files should be pretty self explanatory.